Students in Biotechnology and Biological Technician Programs Examine Science Behind mRNA Vaccines

 Tania Cabrera, Dean of the Division of Math, Science, Technology, and Health, noted the connections among the experiments and projects that Biotech students are doing as part of their program, the current mRNA vaccines, COVID-19 treatments, and the future of Biotechnology.

-During past semesters and summers, SUNY Schenectady students have interned at Regeneron and representatives from the company have visited campus to speak with students about careers as Biotech Production Specialists, said Alex Steele, who handles University Relations and Early Careers for the Industrial Operations and Product Supply (IOPS) area of the company.
-That hasn’t been possible this academic year due to the pandemic, but representatives from Regeneron and the College have been discussing ways to still connect students with the company over the summer, including possible virtual tours.
+During past semesters and summers, SUNY Schenectady students have interned at Regeneron and representatives from the company have visited campus to speak with students about careers as Biotech Production Specialists.
+That hasn’t been possible this academic year due to the pandemic.

 Dr. Maggie McLellan-Zabielski is an Instructor in the Division of Math, Science, Technology, and Health with a background as a Molecular Biologist and Chemist.
 She holds her Ph.D. in Chemistry from Rensselaer Polytechnic Institute and her B.S. in Bioinformatics and Molecular Biology from RPI as well.